Northgate (SA)

 Table Chart PROFILE FAQ

-The rate of private health cover is approximately 52% of the total population (~1,909 people), slightly lagging that of the average SA2 area at 48.6% across Greater Adelaide.
-The most common medical conditions are mental health issues and asthma, impacting 6.8 and 6.3% of residents respectively.
-75.2% declare themselves completely clear of medical ailments compared to 72.8% across Greater Adelaide.
-The area has 13.0% of residents aged 65 and over (478 people).
-Health outcomes among seniors present some challenges, requiring more attention than the broader population.
+The prevalence of common health conditions is low among the general population but higher than the national average among older, at-risk cohorts.
+Approximately 52% of the total population (~1,913 people) has private health cover, slightly lagging the average SA2 area.
+The most common medical conditions in the area are mental health issues and asthma, impacting 6.8% and 6.3% of residents respectively.
+75.2% of residents declare themselves completely clear of medical ailments compared to 67.9% across Greater Adelaide.
+Working-age residents have low chronic condition prevalence.
+The area has 13.2% of residents aged 65 and over (486 people), lower than the 19.3% in Greater Adelaide.
+Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.

 Frequently Asked Questions - Health